ofiwg/libfabric/man/fi_atomic.3.md

 *FI_LONG_DOUBLE*
 : A double-extended precision floating point value (IEEE 754).
+  Note that the size of a long double and number of bits used for precision is compiler, platform, and/or provider specific.
+  Developers that use long double should ensure that libfabric is built using a long double format that is compatible with their application, and that format is supported by the provider.
+The mechanism used for this validation is currently beyond the scope of the libfabric API.

 *FI_LONG_DOUBLE_COMPLEX*
 : An ordered pair of double-extended precision floating point values